exhuma/python-course-basic/slides/index.rst

     Go to http://repl.it/ and try to execute ``20 + "22"`` in some languages.
     What are the results?
 What does this tell you?

     Make sure to test Python, PHP and JavaScript.
+They have a very simple REPL and show a good example of coercion problems that may arise.

 .. admonition:: Definition